Skip to content

 Muscles

-Learned patterns, digest system, heat tiers, writing your own.
+Learned patterns, TL;DR system, heat tiers, writing your own.

 Muscles are learned patterns — reusable knowledge that Soma builds from experience.
 Unlike protocols (which are behavioral rules you write), muscles emerge organically from work.
 They’re Soma’s playbook.